GT-ARC/chariot-ml-engine/README.md

 ```
 '/cloud/db/writeOneRowInTable/'
 {
-    "table": "GenericData",              # Name of the table where you want the data to be stored.
+    "table": "raw_velocitypower_in_123456",              # Name of the table where you want the data to be stored.
-*   "database": "ChariotCloud"           # If you want to get from a specific database.
-It is "ChariotCloud" by default.
+*   "database": "predictive_maintenance"           # If you want to get from a specific database.
+It is "predictive_maintenance" by default.
     "data":                              # Single JSON record of enrty to be added
             {
-                "deviceID": 0,
-                "torque" : 0,
-                "speed" : 34.2325,
+                "velocity" : 34.2325,
-                "dist" : 1.1515
+                "power_in" : 1.1515
             }
 }
 Returns result.